ffomezolam/GA-DSI-Capstone/README.md

 first sentence of that data.
 This was fed to the classifier.

-The classification results showed the highest positive (Shakespearean) classifications for sentence fragments sourced from Shakespeare's works.
+The classification results showed the highest positive (Shakespearean) classifications for sentences generated from fragment  sourced from Shakespeare's works.
 The other two categories (wines and other) showed 68% and 49% Shakespearean results, respectively.

 So, as probably should be expected, Shakespearean in tends to Shakespearean